johntekdek/flask_blog/README.md

 # flask_blog
-prototype blog using Flask framework
+A Simple chat blog using the Python Flask web framework